Cycle of the Werewolf: The Coslaw family

-The werewolf
+The Werewolf

 Reverend Lester Lowe, the werewolf, is first mentioned in the story in April, preaching a sermon about the coming of spring.
 Around May, he has a nightmare in which his entire congregation—and then he himself—transform into werewolves before he awakens.
 The next morning, he finds Clyde Corliss, a custodian, dead on the pulpit at his church.
 He is seen as a pillar of the community and has been viewed that way for years, coming to call Tarker's Mills home.

 Lowe has not been a werewolf his entire life, nor has he been a werewolf since he first arrived in Tarker's Mills.
 In fact, it is never explained (nor that he has any idea) about how he became a werewolf, but he suspects that it has something to do with some flowers he picked at a cemetery on Sunshine Hill months prior to his first transformation.
 He went to put them in vases at the church vestry, but they turned black and died before he could finish the relatively quick job.
 He has no reason to pinpoint this event as the beginning of his curse, but he believes that this was the beginning of the events.
-As the werewolf, he serves as the primary antagonist of the novella.

 Lowe comes to realize that he is the werewolf after having awakened with fresh blood on his fingernails and (to his horror) mouth.
 He also discovers his clothes are missing or sometimes finds scratches and bruises, which appear to have come from running through the woods.
-The nightmare in May serves as a further omen to his curse, but he doesn't fully realize his curse until July 5, when he awakens with his left eye blasted out.
+The nightmare in May serves as a further omen to his curse, but he does not fully realize his curse until July 5, when he awakens with his left eye blasted out.
 After Halloween, he began getting anonymous letters from someone who knows his secret, suspecting that it is the person whom he attacked in July and failed to kill, the person who blasted his left eye out.
 In November, he acknowledges that he is the werewolf and decides that he cannot risk going out in the woods, as he could be killed by the group of vigilantes who had taken to the woods that month.

 To avoid the vigilantes, he travels to Portland, where he coincidentally kills Tarker's Mills resident Milt Sturmfuller outside a cheap motel.
 After returning home, he decides to find out whom he attacked in July, and confront that person.
 Marty eventually signs his name to the last letter he sends in December, shortly before the next full moon.
 Lowe is killed by Marty on New Year's Eve.